 also contains a high level of antibodies against a variety of

 infectious agents.
-At birth, the lamb does not carry any antibodies
+At birth, the lamb does not have its own antibodies

 because antibodies in the ewe's bloodstream do not cross the

-It is critical that lambs receive colostrum during the first
+It is critical that lambs receive enough colostrum during their first

 cross the intestinal wall and enter the blood stream of the

-lamb only during the first 24 to 36 hours of life.
+lamb only during the first 18 to 24 hours of life.
 Absorption

 of these antibodies is most efficient during the first few hours

-It is recommended that lambs receive 10 percent of the body
+It is recommended that lambs receive approcimatley 10 percent of their body

 weight in colostrum by 24 hours after birth.
 This means that